nicfv/Me/docs/posts/006-cursed-units.md

   - dimensional analysis
 ---

-# ~~Cursed~~ Blessed Units
+# Blessed Units

 Let's get rid of pounds, kilograms, feet, meters, seconds, and degrees altogether and come up with a new, pure unit system to describe our world.
 For example, lets use "speed of light"s to describe quantities of velocity.
 Since this is a blog post and not a scientific research paper, let's keep this simple, assuming there are only 4 (out of the [seven](https://en.wikipedia.org/wiki/SI_base_unit)) physical base units in our universe.
-Let's also assume our universe has 4 fundamental constants.
+Let's also assume our universe has 4 [fundamental constants](https://en.wikipedia.org/wiki/Physical_constant).
 See the tables below for the list of each and symbols.

 ## Table of Reference